DarkMatterCore/libusbhsfs/README.md

 * **ISC licensed build**: run `make BUILD_TYPE=ISC install` on the root directory from the project.

 * **GPLv2+ licensed build**:
+    1. You'll need to install some system dependencies before proceeding any further, which means this step slightly varies depending on the package manager you're using.
+Under most Linux distributions, using the following list should be enough:
+        ```
+        patch autoconf automake tar bzip2 diffutils pkgconf
+        ```
+        If you're using msys2 + devkitPro pacman under Windows, then run the following commands:
+        ```
+        pacman -R --noconfirm pkg-config
+        pacman -S --needed --noconfirm patch autotools tar bzip2 diffutils pkgconf
+        ```
+        You'll only need to carry out this step once.
+There's no need to manually reinstall these dependencies each time you intend to build libusbhsfs.
-    1. Run `make fs-libs` on the root directory from the project to manually build and install the NTFS-3G and lwext4 libraries into the `portlibs` directory from devkitPro.
+    2. Run `make fs-libs` on the root directory from the project to manually build the filesystem support libraries and install them into the `portlibs` directory from devkitPro.
-    2. Run `make BUILD_TYPE=GPL install` afterwards.
+    3. Finally, run `make BUILD_TYPE=GPL install`.

 Regardless of the build type you choose, libusbhsfs will be installed into the `portlibs` directory from devkitPro, and it'll be ready to use by any homebrew application.

-If you use the GPLv2+ licensed build, please note that in order to potentially speed up the building process, the NTFS-3G and lwext4 libraries \**are not*\* compiled every time libusbhsfs itself is built, thus making it necessary to manually run `make fs-libs` every time the libraries are updated within libusbhsfs' codebase.
-In other words, if you run into issues trying to build a newer version of libusbhsfs, try rebuilding and reinstalling the dependencies first.
+If you use the GPLv2+ licensed build, please note that in order to potentially speed up the building process, the filesystem support libraries \**are not*\* compiled every time libusbhsfs itself is built, thus making it necessary to manually run `make fs-libs` every time these libraries are updated within the libusbhsfs codebase -- if that happens, it'll be announced in the project's changelog.

-Building and installing the NTFS-3G and lwext4 libraries beforehand isn't needed if you intend to use the ISC licensed build -- it is guaranteed to not use any GPL licensed code and/or dependency at all.
+Building and installing the filesystem support libraries beforehand isn't needed if you intend to use the ISC licensed build -- it is guaranteed to not use any GPL licensed code and/or dependency at all.

 How to use
 --------------